fhdsl/S2-Collaborative-Git-GitHub/README.md

-# {Course Name}
+# {Intermediate Git and GitHub}

 This course was created from [this GitHub template](https://github.com/jhudsl/OTTR_Template).

-You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.}
+You can see the rendered course material [here](https://hutchdatascience.org/Intermediate-Git-GitHub/).

 If you would like to contribute to this course material, take a look at the [OTTR documentation](https://www.ottrproject.org/).

 ## About this course

-This course introduces {info on what this course introduces}

-## Learning Objectives

-This course will teach learners to:

-- {You can use https://www.bobpikegroup.com/trainer-blog/5-steps-to-writing-clear-and-measurable-learning-objectives to define some learning objectives here}
-- {More learning objectives}
+You will expand your current knowledge of Git and GitHub to help your research be more collaborative, reproducible, and transparent.
+You will learn how to develop your work independently on a “branch” before “merging” it back to a shared repository, and resolve any conflicts along the way.
+Then, you will learn about the pull request model of collaboration on GitHub and how to conduct code reviews.

 ## Encountering problems?